uhuohuy/GazPNE/README.md

 ## Model Training
 The first step of ZSL-PLT is to train a model based on positive examples from gazetters and negative examples sythesized by rules.
+### Training examples perparation
 Used gazetters include OpenStreetMap and Geonames.
-Specifically, two boundary boxes are choosed to select the osm name entitits from OSMNames.
-The Geoname data in the whole US and India area is used.
+Specifically, two boundary boxes are choosed to select the osm name entitits from OSMNames (https://osmnames.org/download/).
+The Geoname data (https://download.geonames.org/export/dump/) in the whole US and India area is used.